linkml/linkml/sphinx/data/validating-data.md

  * validation of triples in a triplestore or RDF file via generation of SPARQL constraints
  * validation of RDF via generation of ShEx

-However, others will be supported in future
+However, others will be supported in future.

 ## Validation of JSON documents